Norway & the Fjords Cruises

 Træna is an archipelago of over 400 islands and islets right on the Arctic Circle.
 Go on a scenic walk around the village of Husøya where most of Træna’s 454 inhabitants live.
 Surprisingly, the community on the islands has a Nordic-Hawaiian vibe, which is probably best appreciated in summer.
 There is a permanent outdoor photography exhibition, a themed café, and even a local ‘Waikiki Beach’.

 At Tromso, you’re nearly 250 miles inside the Arctic Circle and one of the best places to see the Northern Lights.
 Clues to your location are everywhere; the bars are fully stocked with Arctic Beer and the Arctic Cathedral resembles a geometric glacier.
 Home to over 100 nationalities, the city offers a wealth of eateries serving the best native cuisine in the Arctic.
 Tromso features the Polaria Arctic Centre, where the exhibits recreate a polar bear den and an Arctic snowstorm.
-You might experience them for real from the cable cars that climb Mount Storsteinen.

 Explore regal pomp and ceremony, Norwegian style.
 The wooden "Stiftsgarden" is the city's official royal residence and under Nidaros Cathedral's gleaming spire, monarchs are still crowned to this day.
 You can also ride the quaint sightseeing streetcar and or make interesting visits to open-air folk museums, a working ski jump and the Lokken Copper Mines.